-The patient may need a full rehabilitation program and treatment plan to help with medical, physical, social, emotional, and professional problems.
-The rehabilitation focus often goes beyond the part of the body that was injured, in order to help the patient recover.
+The patient may need a full rehabilitation program and treatment plan to help with medical, physical, social, emotional and professional problems.
+In order to help the patient to recover, the rehabilitation focus often goes beyond the part of the body that was injured.

 The patient may need: